The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 • Video file size limit: 75KB min - 5GB max.

-• Video length minimum: 3 seconds.
+• Video length minimum: three seconds.

 • Video length maximum: 15 minutes from desktop and 10 minutes from mobile.

-• Video captions: Optional but recommended to increase engagement.
+• Video captions: optional but recommended to increase engagement.

-• Video sound: Optional.
+• Video sound: optional.

 LinkedIn Video DM dimensions

-• Video aspect ratio: Either 9:16 vertical or 16:9 landscape.
+• Video aspect ratio: either 9:16 vertical or 16:9 landscape.

 LinkedIn Video DM format

-• Supported video formats: MP4, MOV, AVI, WEBM, MKV, WMV, VC1, MPGEG, MPEG2, MPEG1VIDEO, DVVIDEO, QTRLE, TSCC2.
+• Supported video formats: MP4, MOV, AVI, WEBM, MKV, WMV, VC1, MPGEG, MPEG2, MPEG1VIDEO, DVVIDEO, QTRLE, and TSCC2.

-• Resolution range: 256×154p min to 4096×2304p max.
+• Resolution range: 256×154p to 4096×2304p.

-• Recommended video quality in Clipchamp: 1080p.
+• Recommended video quality in Clipchamp: 1080p video resolution.

 6. LinkedIn short video